Original Medicare Part A Overview: Coverage & Premium

 - Every day from 61 through 90, you will be paying a $371 coinsurance for each of those days.

 - For every consecutive hospital stay from day 91 through 150, there is a coinsurance of $742 for each of those days.

 - At 150 days and over, you will be responsible for all costs that you have accumulated.

-So Now You Know Everything About Medicare Part A!
+So Now You Know Everything!

 Your healthcare is essential for continued well-being and your quality of life.
 While no one likes the idea of planning for the future, it’s necessary to take some time and do what’s essential to make your transition into your golden years as smooth as possible.
 Learning everything you can about your Medicare, in particular, Part A. This will help you make the appropriate decisions on whether or not you need to consider Part C or seek another type of supplemental insurance to cover any additional expense you may accrue.

 You’ve spent years planning for your retirement.
 Knowing what Medicare covers and what it doesn’t will help you make the choices you need so you aren’t stuck with staggering medical bills in case something happens.
 Your senior years should be peaceful and lived to the fullest and not stressing how you will pay for your medical expenses.